tsoj/Nalwald/README.md

 chess engine, most in C++ (*jht-chess*, *zebra-chess*, *jht-chess 2*, *squared-chess*, and *Googleplex Starthinker*) but also one in Rust (*Hactar*) and now in Nim as well.
-While my first chess engine could barely beat me (and I am not a very good chess player, and was much less so in 2016), today Nalwald could beat Magnus Carlsen most of the time.
+While my first chess engine could barely beat me (and I am not a very good chess player, and was much less so in 2016), today Nalwald would beat Magnus Carlsen almost every time.

-On this journey from an at best mediocre chess program to a chess engine that can win against the best humans players, the chessprogramming.org wiki and the talkchess.com forum have been a great source of information and motivation.
+On this journey from an at best mediocre chess program to a chess engine that can win against the best human players, the chessprogramming.org wiki and the talkchess.com forum have been a great source of information and motivation.
 At the beginning, the Wikipedia article "Schachprogramm" was really helpful, too.